Neo4j Sink Connector for Confluent Cloud

 • Encrypted Connection: Defaults to false.
 When set to true, enter the following details.

 • Trust Strategy: Select the trust strategy to use for TLS connections.
-Valid options are TRUST_ALL_CERTIFICATES, TRUST_CUSTOM_CA_SIGNED_CERTIFICATES, TRUST_SYSTEM_CA_SIGNED_CERTIFICATES.
+Valid options are Valid options are TRUST_ALL_CERTIFICATES, TRUST_CUSTOM_CA_SIGNED_CERTIFICATES, TRUST_SYSTEM_CA_SIGNED_CERTIFICATES.
 Upload the certificate file if you select TRUST_CUSTOM_CA_SIGNED_CERTIFICATES.

 • Trust Strategy: Trust strategy to use for TLS connections.
-Valid options are TRUST_ALL_CERTIFICATES, TRUST_CUSTOM_CA_SIGNED_CERTIFICATES, TRUST_SYSTEM_CA_SIGNED_CERTIFICATES.
-Required when neo4j.security.encrypted is set to true.
+Valid options are TRUST_ALL_CERTIFICATES, TRUST_CUSTOM_CA_SIGNED_CERTIFICATES, or TRUST_SYSTEM_CA_SIGNED_CERTIFICATES.
+Required when neo4j.security.encrypted is set to TRUE.

 • Certificate Files: Upload the certificate files that contain X509 certificates of CAs to trust.
 Required when neo4j.security.trust-strategy is set to TRUST_CUSTOM_CA_SIGNED_CERTIFICATES.